crnimajkic/crnimajkic/README.md

 - 👋 Hi, I’m @crnimajkic
 - 👀 I’m interested in Web Development using JavaScript, Node.js, Express, React, MongoDB and other frameworks.
-- 🌱 I’m currently working on React, MongoDb and JQuery.
+- 🌱 I’m currently working on React and MongoDb.
 - 💞️ I’m looking to collaborate on differente projects so I can upgrade my knowlage.
 - 📫 Reach me on Linkedin at www.linkedin.com/in/majkicmilos.
 - 📫 Check out my codewars profile https://www.codewars.com/users/crnimajkic.